Concepts of Leadership

 For more information on the differences between management and leadership see the next chapter: The Four Pillars: Leadership, Management, Command, and Control

 Although your position as a manager, supervisor, lead, etc. gives you the authority to accomplish certain tasks and objectives in the organization (called Assigned Leadership), this power does not make you a leader, it simply makes you a boss.
 Leadership differs in that it makes the followers want to achieve high goals (called Emergent Leadership), rather than simply ordering people around (Rowe, 2007).
-Thus you get Assigned Leadership by your position and you display Emergent Leadership by influencing people to do great things.
+Thus, you get Assigned Leadership by your position and you display Emergent Leadership by influencing people to do great things.

 What makes a person want to follow a leader?
 People want to be guided by leaders they respect and who have a clear sense of direction.
 To gain respect, they must be ethical.
 A sense of direction is achieved by conveying a strong vision of the future.

-When people are deciding if they respect you as a leader, they do not think about your attributes, rather, they observe what you do so that they can know who you really are.
+When people are deciding if they respect you as a leader, they do not think about your attributes, rather, they observe what you do so that they can determine who you really are.
 They use this observation to tell if you are an honorable and trusted leader or a self-serving person who misuses authority to look good and get promoted.

 Good leadership is honorable character and selfless service to your organization.
 In your employees' eyes, your leadership is everything you do that effects the organization's objectives and their well-being.